[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 • vJoySerialFeeder (Github)

-NOT TESTED. for advanced users. also supports linux.
+for nerds. also supports linux. crazy.

 • FreePIE (Github)

-there are user-submitted scripts for mouse-to-joystick control.
+there are pre-made user-submitted scripts for mouse-to-joystick control…

 • msfs_mouse_yoke (Github)